SuperOfficeDocs/superoffice-docs/docs/online/test-environment/replace.md

 ![imaget39w.png][img1]

-Before you start the replacement, take a close look at the **Database Size*. under **Metered Services.*.
-The database size will influence how long some of the steps in the process take, and in this first version, we do not give feedback on how long each task's takes.
+Before you start the replacement, take a close look at the *Database Size* under *Metered Services*.
+The database size will influence how long some of the steps in the process will take, and in this first version, we do not give feedback on how long each task takes.

 ## Start the process to replace test environment